theattentionbutton/firmware/README.md

 ## TODO:

-- reconnect mqtt and wifi on disconnect
+- reconnect wifi on disconnect